Skip to content

 Note

 To avoid passing database instance around in your code you can extract the instance from each Model.
-Database provided during declaration of ormar.Model is available through Meta.database and can be reached from both class and instance.
+Database provided during declaration of ormar.Model is available through ormar_config.database and can be reached from both class and instance.

 1